 “Your baby might have a tongue tie”.
-I heard these words when our daughter was about 3 weeks old.
+I was told this when our daughter, Olivia, was about 3 weeks old.
 I was having the hardest time breastfeeding since her birth (you can read our full story here).
 All I could think was what the heck is a tongue tie?
 The only association I had with this term is someone that was too shy or nervous to speak up.
-Our lactation consultant – who is such an amazing person – explained what it was, how it can cause a host of issues for a nursing mama and baby, and all too often how it can result in an unwanted end to breastfeeding.
+Our lactation consultant at the time explained what it was, how it can cause a host of issues for a nursing mama and baby, and all too often how it can result in an unwanted and premature end to breastfeeding.

 A google search will result in an overload of information on the topic.
-Some websites try to downplay this condition, say it’s over-diagnosed, and the “surgery” is done far too often.
-This post is going to share my own experience with tongue tie.
+Some websites try to downplay this condition, say it’s over-diagnosed, and the procedure is done far too often.
+This post will going to share my own personal experience breastfeeding my baby with a tongue tie.

 How the Struggle Began